Our Team

 Asia G. Perkins, M.S. – Graduate Student (matriculated Fall 2019)

-Asia is a fourth-year student in the Clinical Psychology doctoral program.
+Asia is a sixth-year student in the Clinical Psychology doctoral program.
 She graduated from the University of Oklahoma in 2015 with a B.A. in Psychology and English Language & Literature.
 After graduation, she became employed at the University of Oklahoma Health Sciences Center as a project interviewer for several qualitative and quantitative research projects focusing on the prevention of child abuse and neglect.
 Concurrently, she served as lab supervisor for the Youth with Problematic Sexual Behaviors Lab.
 Her current research interests include disruptive behavior disorders in youth, callous-unemotional traits, and effective interventions.
 She also aims to explore and address racial and ethnic disparities in data collection as well as the creation of measures and evidence-based treatment models.
 In her free time, she enjoys trekking through the outdoors, trying new foods, creating fun craft projects, traveling the world, and learning about science and true crime.

 M.S.
 Thesis (2021): Evaluation of Treatment Effectiveness and Role of Social Competence in Youth with Conduct Problems and Callous-Unemotional Traits